$B$-jet fragmentation with $B^{\pm} \to J/\psi K^{\pm}$ decays in $\sqrt{s} = 13$ TeV $pp$ collisions at LHCb: Introduction

-Measurements of $B$-hadron fragmentation from the \aleph, \opal, \delphi, and \sld experiments were performed in $e^+e^-$ collision systems and have been used to constrain collinear FFs~\cite{ALEPH_Bfrag, OPAL_Bfrag, SLD_Bfrag, DELPHI_Bfrag}.
+Measurements of $B$-hadron fragmentation from the \aleph, \opal, \delphi, and \sld experiments were performed in \epem collision systems and have been used to constrain collinear FFs~\cite{ALEPH_Bfrag, OPAL_Bfrag, SLD_Bfrag, DELPHI_Bfrag}.
+These data suggest that heavy-flavor hadrons carry a significantly larger collinear momentum fraction than their light-flavor counterparts.
 Hadron production in \epem collisions serves as a primary input for global analyses of FFs due to the absence of hadrons in the initial state.
 However, gluon fragmentation functions are poorly constrained from these data due to the lack of access to gluons at leading order.
 This highlights the usefulness of complementary measurements in hadron-hadron collisions, where gluons are directly accessible at leading order in $\alpha_{s}$, allowing for the contribution of gluon fragmentation to heavy-flavor hadrons to be studied with higher precision.
-In \epem collisions, the collinear momentum fraction is determined as the fraction of energy carried by the beauty hadron with respect to half of the center-of-mass energy.
+In \epem collisions, the collinear momentum fraction is determined as the fraction of energy carried by the beauty hadron with respect to half of the c.m. energy.
 The situation in proton-proton ($pp$) collisions is more complicated, as protons are composite and the beam energy cannot be used to reliably measure the outgoing parton energy.
 Instead, reconstructed jets are often used as a proxy for the outgoing parton at leading order.
-In this case, jet fragmentation functions (JFFs) can be measured, defined as the cross-section of hadron-in-jet production normalized by the jet production cross-section~\cite{JFF_SCET}.
+In this case, jet fragmentation functions (JFFs) can be measured, defined as the cross section of hadron-in-jet production normalized by the jet production cross section~\cite{JFF_SCET}.
 In recent global analyses~\cite{DstarFF_pheno,light_charged_FFs, light_neutral_FFs}, JFFs have been included in a consistent framework with single-hadron production measurements in \epem and $pp$ to extract information on the relevant FFs.